MAI-BEBI-POWDER-TEAM/CR-YOUTH-MOBILE-6TH/README.md

 # notez

-A note app using Hive & GetX State Management
+This code improved the previous "Note app created using Hive & GetX" which can be found here: [Notez Repository](https://github.com/MAI-BEBI-POWDER-TEAM/CR-YOUTH-MOBILE-5TH)

 ## Getting Started